datpro12345/financial-calendar-etl/README.md

 ### Project Phases for Task 1: ETL (Extract, Transform, Load)

-Based on the current structure of your project and the tasks you want to accomplish, here’s how you can break down the ETL process into phases.
-I'll also clarify which phase you're currently in and suggest the next steps.
+This project is structured to efficiently manage the ETL process, converting raw financial calendar data into a structured format suitable for analysis and reporting.
+The ETL process is broken down into several key phases:

 #### **Phase 1: Data Ingestion (Extract)**
-- **Objective:** Collect raw data from the source (e.g., Forex Factory).
+- **Objective:** Collect raw data from the source, such as Forex Factory, and store it in the raw data layer (`bronze` layer).
-- **Current Status:** You've likely completed this phase since you have multiple CSV files stored in the `bronze/monthly` folder.
-These represent the raw, unprocessed data.
+- **Current Status:** The project currently contains raw data files in the `data/bronze/monthly` folder, indicating that data ingestion has been successfully implemented.
 - **Next Steps:**
-  - Refactor the code used for extraction into a script under `scripts/extract`.
+  - Refactor the extraction logic into a dedicated script under `scripts/extract`.
-  - Ensure that the extraction process is automated to fetch new data regularly (e.g., monthly, weekly).
+  - Automate the extraction process to fetch new data at regular intervals (e.g., monthly or weekly).

 #### **Phase 2: Data Transformation**
-- **Objective:** Clean, filter, and transform the raw data into a structured format.
+- **Objective:** Clean, filter, and transform the raw data to prepare it for analysis.
+This includes filtering for relevant currencies, handling missing values, and formatting dates.
-- **Current Status:** Based on the description, you're currently in this phase, working within a single notebook that handles the entire ETL process.
+- **Current Status:** Transformation logic is currently implemented within a single notebook.
+This phase is in progress.
 - **Next Steps:**
-  - **Modularize the Code:** Break down the transformation code into smaller functions or scripts.
-These should be placed under `scripts/transform`.
+  - Modularize the transformation code by breaking it down into smaller, reusable functions or scripts.
+These scripts should be stored in the `scripts/transform` directory.
-    - Example: Create separate functions/scripts for filtering data, handling missing values, and transforming dates/times.
-  - **Process Automation:** Ensure that each step in the transformation process can be executed automatically (without manual intervention).
+  - Automate the transformation steps, ensuring they can be executed independently and efficiently.
-  - **Intermediate Data Storage:** After transformation, save the data into an intermediate stage, typically referred to as the `silver` layer.
-You already have this set up with folders like `silver/monthly` and `silver/weekly`.
+  - Store the transformed data in the intermediate `silver` layer, which is already set up with directories such as `silver/monthly` and `silver/weekly`.

 #### **Phase 3: Data Loading**
-- **Objective:** Load the transformed data into the final storage or analysis destination.
+- **Objective:** Load the transformed data into the final storage or destination for analysis, visualization, or reporting.
-- **Current Status:** It seems you may have started on this phase, given the `final_transformed_data.csv` in the `silver` directory.
+- **Current Status:** The project includes a `final_transformed_data.csv` file in the `silver` directory, indicating the beginning of this phase.
 - **Next Steps:**
-  - **Final Transformation:** Ensure the data is in its final format for analysis or reporting.
-This could involve aggregating monthly data or filtering for specific events.
+  - Finalize the data transformation, ensuring the dataset is ready for analysis or integration into tools such as Google Sheets or a data warehouse.
-  - **Data Export:** Save the final datasets in the appropriate format (e.g., CSV, database) in the `silver` layer or directly into the `gold` layer if you intend to create one.
+  - Save the final data products in the `silver` layer or prepare for a `gold` layer if necessary.
-  - **Scripts Organization:** Move the data loading logic into `scripts/load` to keep it modular and maintainable.
+  - Organize the data loading scripts within the `scripts/load` directory for better maintainability.

 #### **Phase 4: Validation and Testing**
-- **Objective:** Ensure that the ETL process is working correctly.
+- **Objective:** Validate the ETL pipeline to ensure it processes data accurately and reliably.
-- **Current Status:** This phase may not be fully addressed yet.
+- **Current Status:** The validation phase has not been fully implemented yet.
 - **Next Steps:**
-  - **Unit Testing:** Develop unit tests for each function, especially for transformations, to ensure they behave as expected.
-Place these tests in the `tests` directory.
+  - Develop unit tests for each transformation function to verify correctness.
+Store these tests in the `tests` directory.
-  - **Data Validation:** Implement checks to verify the accuracy and completeness of the data at each stage.
+  - Implement data validation checks at each stage of the ETL pipeline to ensure data quality.

-### Summary of the Current Phase and Next Steps
+### Summary of Current Phase and Next Steps

-**Current Phase:** You are primarily in **Phase 2 (Data Transformation)** but have elements of **Phase 1 (Data Ingestion)** and **Phase 3 (Data Loading)** in progress.
+**Current Phase:** The project is primarily in **Phase 2 (Data Transformation)**, with initial steps completed in **Phase 1 (Data Ingestion)** and **Phase 3 (Data Loading)**.

 **Next Steps:**
-1. **Refactor your Notebook into Modular Scripts:** Break down your existing notebook into separate scripts for extraction, transformation, and loading.
+1. **Refactor the existing notebook into modular scripts**, distributing them across `scripts/extract`, `scripts/transform`, and `scripts/load`.
-2. **Organize Your Scripts:** Place each script in the relevant folder (`scripts/extract`, `scripts/transform`, `scripts/load`).
-3. **Automation:** Ensure that each step can be executed automatically, possibly through a main script or scheduler.
-4. **Testing:** Begin writing tests to validate each part of your ETL pipeline.
+2. **Automate the ETL pipeline** to ensure each step is executable independently and seamlessly.
+3. **Enhance testing and validation** by implementing unit tests and data validation checks to ensure the pipeline's accuracy and robustness.